zrll12/diffusion-onekey-cli/README.md

  - [ ] RHEL 9.1
  - [ ] SUSE 15 SP4

+Please note that only amd64 CPUs are supported.<br>
 More platform support will be added once amd release its driver.

 ## GPU supported